-In the spring of 2018, WCSS will move to a new, more central location, expanding accessibility to our programs and services and ensuring we continue to be a place of community connection.
+In June of 2018, WCSS will move to a new, more central location, expanding accessibility to our programs and services and ensuring we continue to be a place of community connection.

 We invite you to support the development of a new home for Whistler’s community services.

 Give a little or give a lot.
 Every bit helps!